vichelisdelapaz/risiparse/README.md

   --no-pdf              Default : False
   --debug               Verbose output, Default : False --no-download         Default : False
-  -l LINKS, --links LINKS
+  -l LINKS [LINKS ...], --links LINKS [LINKS ...]
                         The links file, Default : current dir/risitas-links -i IDENTIFIERS [IDENTIFIERS ...], --identifiers IDENTIFIERS [IDENTIFIERS ...]
                         Give a list of words that are going to be matched by the script,example: a message that has the keyword 'hors-sujet',by adding 'hors-sujet' with this option,the script will match the message that has this keyword.
 Default : chapitre --authors AUTHORS [AUTHORS ...]
-                        List of authors to be matched, by default the author of the first post author is considered as the author throughout the whole risitas, Default : Empty
+                        List of authors to be matched, by default the author of the first post author is considered as the author throughout the whole risitas Default : Empty
   --no-resize-images    When the script 'thinks' that the post contains imagesand that they are chapters posted in screenshot,it will try to display them to their full width Default : False
   --download-images     Whether to download images locallyIf set, this will change all img[src] link to point to the local imagesDefault : False
+  --no-match-author     If the name of the author is pogo and the message contains pogo111, it will be downloaded automatically, this disables this feature Default : False
   -o OUTPUT_DIR, --output-dir OUTPUT_DIR
                         Output dir, Default is current dir
 ```